-Article 58 - Deliberations and decisions
+Article 58 Deliberations and decisions

-- The Appeals Body deliberates behind closed doors. - Within the framework of the appeal proceedings, the Appeals Body re-examines the case from both a factual and a legal perspective. - The decision by the Appeals Body upholds, amends or overturns the contested decision.
+- The Appeals Body deliberates behind closed doors. - Within the framework of the appeal proceedings, the Appeals Body has the full power to review the facts and the law. - The decision by the Appeals Body upholds, amends or overturns the contested decision.
 In the case of a fundamental mistrial, the Appeals Body can overturn the contested decision and refer the case back to the Control, Ethics and Disciplinary Body for reassessment. - If the accused is the only party to have lodged an appeal, or if the ethics and disciplinary inspector appeals in favour of the accused, the sanction cannot be increased. - If new disciplinary offences come to light while appeal proceedings are pending, they may be judged in the course of the same proceedings.
 In such a situation, the sanction can be increased.